 Costs in relation to product and overseas development costs are capitalised as an asset.
 These costs are not subsequently amortised where they have an indefinite useful life.
-Definite life costs are written off over their finite useful life of up to ten years.
+Definite life costs are written off over their finite useful life of up to ten years for curriculum items and up to five years for other items.

-Franchise territories
+Franchise and development territories

-Existing franchise territories that have been acquired by the consolidated entity are capitalised as an asset and are not amortised, but are subject to annual impairment reviews based on student numbers remaining at the acquisition level.
+Existing franchise and development territories that have been acquired by the consolidated entity are capitalised as an asset and are not amortised, but are subject to annual impairment reviews based on student numbers remaining at the acquisition level.